ShubhamMaurya22/react-native-finance-tracker/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# Finance Tracker

+Finance Tracker is a mobile application built using the React Native framework, designed to help users manage their finances effectively.
+The application leverages Redux Toolkit for state management, allowing for seamless data sharing across all screens.
+The project is structured to facilitate future enhancements, ensuring that it can grow with new features as needed.

+## Features

+- **Add Expenses:** Users can add their expenses, including the amount, category, date, and description.
+- **Add Income:** Users can also record their income with details such as amount, source, date, and description.
+- **View Transactions:** A comprehensive view of all income and expenses with filtering options by date and category.
+- **Category-wise Graphs:** Visual representation of income and expenses categorized to provide insights into financial patterns.

+## Technologies Used

+- **React Native:** A popular framework for building native mobile apps using JavaScript and React.
+- **Redux Toolkit:** A toolset for efficient Redux development, providing streamlined state management and data sharing across components.

 # Getting Started

 >**Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.